hsenasilva/sample-cqrs/README.md

 * pom.xml - this file is the Maven Project Object Model for the web service
 * command-server - this directory contains your Kotlin Service Command source files
 * query-server - this directory contains your Kotlin Service Query source files
+* sample-core - this directory contains the shared source code between modules, command-server and query-server
-* service-discovery - this directory contains your Kotlin Service Discovery (Eureka)
+* service-discovery - this directory contains your Service Discovery (Eureka) to enable distributed commands

 Getting Started